cesar-rgon/desktop-app-installer/README.md

 │
 ├── installer.sh            File to start main installation script │
-├── languages               It contains language translation files used by installation scripts │   ├── en.properties
+├── install-non-repo-apps   It contains subscripts to install non-repository applications │   ├── template-non-repo-app.sh
-│   ├── es.properties
-│   └── *.properties
-│
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── menu                    It contains functions used by main script menu (Terminal / Desktop) │   ├── dialogFuntions.sh
 │   ├── menuFunctions.sh
 │   ├── menuVariables.properties
 │   └── zenityFunctions.sh
 │
-├── non-repository-apps     It contains subscripts to install non-repository applications │   ├── template-non-repo-app.sh
-│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── post-installation       It contains subscripts to setup applications after installation │   ├── template-post-installation.sh